 - Set live raccoon traps to catch and remove all present raccoons.
 If you’re going to do this, contact your local Fish and Wildlife Department, first.
 They’ll be able to supply you with traps and help you relocate the raccoons safely.

-- Seal all gaps and openings into your attic, including vents and seals.
-Use a galvanized hardwire wire mesh to seal these spaces.
+- Seal all gaps and openings in your attic, including vents and seals.
+If you have raccoons in the attic, you need to figure out how they got there.
+Inspect the house thoroughly to find the entry point the raccoons are using.
+Use a galvanized hardwire wire mesh to seal these access points.

 - Remove all sources of food, water, and bedding material raccoons may be using.